-Using Remote Desktop Connection over Internet
+Using Remote Desktop over the Internet: Definitive How-to Guide

 Using a Virtual Private Network (VPN) provides a secure way to share your desktop without the risk of exposing your computer to the Internet.
 A VPN creates a secure tunnel between your local computer and the VPN server, making it possible for the RDP server to connect with the client as if they were a part of the same local network.

 No matter where you are located if you connect to the VPN, you will have reliable and secure access to the Remote Desktop and any other remote services not normally available outside the local network.

 There are many VPN apps available on the market.
 If your organization has a specific preference, contact your IT support for the required configurations.

 If you are running Windows 10/11, you can use the integrated VPN service.
 The information you will require to connect includes:

 - • The address/name of the VPN server.

 - • The VPN protocol type (PPTP, L2TP/IPSec, OpenVPN, SSTP, IKEv2).